 When you meet a Punjabi, expect a suffocating hug and a peck on the cheek (sometimes on hair and ears).
 So, if you like Punjabi cuisine and Punjabi culture, are you planning to visit the culturally rich Punjab state of Pakistan and India and want to communicate in the local language?
-If the answer is yes, please start learning greetings in Punjabi that you need to know today.
+If the answer is yes, today you can start learning all the greetings in Punjabi that you need to know today.

 When choosing a widely spoken and prominent language worldwide, Punjabi is an obvious choice.
 It is slightly different from the more common language learning options, but learning is beneficial.
 Try to learn Punjabi by yourself, you will definitely enjoy and like it in the end!

 If you are learning Punjabi, the Ling app will help you for sure.
 In this blog, we will discuss greetings in Punjabi with their pronunciation and English translation.

 |Good morning||śubha savēra||ਸ਼ੁਭ ਸਵੇਰ|

 |good afternoon||sata srī akāla||ਸਤ ਸ੍ਰੀ ਅਕਾਲ|

 Good Evening / Good Morning / Good Afternoon / Good Night

 You can use these greetings at different times of the day.
 These phrases can effectively start a conversation, whether you are talking to a colleague, an old customer, or a new neighbor.

 Like any other country, greetings in Punjabi also change according to the time of day.
 For example, “śubha savēra” (good morning) is usually used from 5:00 in the morning to 12:00 in noon.
 The “sata srī akāla” (good afternoon) time starts at 12:00 in noon until 6:00 pm.
 Whereas “śubha rāta” (good night) is often used after 6 pm.
 Or when the sun goes down.